 For example, this report design template uses icons to create a little city scene in the page header:

-If you haven’t heard, gradients are making a comeback.
-And no this isn’t something only hipsters are using–massive companies like Skype and Instagram are embracing the trend too.
+In case you haven’t heard this recent graphic design trend, gradients are making a comeback.
+This isn’t something only hipsters are using–massive companies like Skype and Instagram are embracing the trend too.

 The Reserve Bank of New Zealand was ahead of the trend when they created their annual report back in 2014.
 Now it looks right at home in 2018.